dwyl/image-classifier/README.md

   We'll be using an Elixir binding of the [HNSWLib library](https://github.com/elixir-nx/hnswlib).
   It works with an **[index struct](https://www.datastax.com/guides/what-is-a-vector-index)**: this struct will allow us to efficiently retrieve vector data.
-  We will incrementally append the the embedded captions to the `index struct` - saved into a file - , and then run a "knn\*search" algorithm on this `index` with the audio transcription as an input.
+  We will incrementally append the embedded captions to the `index struct` - saved into a file - and then run a "knn\*search" algorithm on this `index` with the audio transcription as an input.
   This algorithm will return the most relevant position(s) - `indices` - among the `index` struct indices.